noi-techpark/it.bz.opendatahub.api.mobility-ninja/README.md

 server?](#how-to-register-this-application-in-your-local-authentication-server)
 for further details.

+We limit rates through a token-bucket algorithm.
+We identify a rate-limit bucket with keys build as explained inside the method [RateLimitInterceptor/resolveBucket](src/main/java/it/bz/idm/bdp/ninja/quota/RateLimitInterceptor.java).

 ### Authentication

 We use a token based authentication (JWT) which can be retrieved from an OAuth